 - All PO lines that have been normalized and validated are stored in Alma.

 A PO line that is fully processed and received/activated is marked Recurring Renewal automatically.
 Continuous physical PO lines that are sent to the vendor have Recurring Renewal status even if renewal is done manually but the renewal date has not yet arrived (see Renewals).
 Continuous electronic PO lines receive this status once they are activated and the user selects Done in the Electronic Resource Activation Task List.On a daily basis, Alma checks for all PO lines whose status is Recurring Renewal and whose renewal date is equal to the current date.
 For the purposes of this calculation, the renewal date refers to the renewal date (according to the PO line) minus the renewal notification period.

 - If the PO line is marked as automatic, the Renewal date is automatically incremented according to the Renewal cycle.
 The PO line is then saved back in the repository for further processing (step 4).

 - If the PO line is marked as manual, it appears in the renewals task list (see Processing Renewals) and you are required to manually update the Renewal date and/or any other fields in the Renewals section of the PO Line Summary tab.
+You then select Save to continue the renewal processing (step 4).
 The PO line will be set to Recurring Renewal.
-You then select Renew to continue the renewal processing (step 4).
 Updating the Renewal date will also remove the PO line from the renewals task list.

 - When the PO line qualifies for renewal, a renewal notification is sent to the vendor if the po_line_send_notification_to_vendor_on_renew parameter is set to true (see Configuring Other Settings).